omerffaruk/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+Because their scope is different.
+Line 4 will log the x value in the function scope, line 6 will log the x value in global scope.

 ## Question 2

 Take a look at the following code: